-Yeah, a pop-up café perfect for movie-lovers i.e. what I brand myself as on this blog.
+Yup, a pop-up café perfect for movie lovers, i.e., what I brand myself as on this blog.

 Did I mention the theme song is also one of those … you’ve-made-it pieces to perform on the Electone?
 (Thus, why I’ve never attempted …)

 Anyway, the following are my pics from last evening’s visit.
-In short, I’d say the food isn’t much to go rawrrrrrr about.
+In short, I’d say the food isn’t much to go rawrrrrrr about, which according to many foodies is what to expect.
 But it’s all about the ambience, the plating, and of course, the stunning city views from ION Sky.

 Again, I’ve never been to ION Sky, despite knowing about it for over ten years.
 It’s inexplicable, really.
-And so this dinner was a great chance to finally visit one of the best FREE panoramic spots of the country.
+And so this dinner was a great chance to finally visit one of the best FREE panoramic spots of Singapore.

 Jurassic World Café Singapore

 There was a brief queue at the actual café entrance.
 And so by the time I was seated, sunset was over.

 Incidentally, you also have to order and pay before entering the café.
 Prior to taking the express lift, you’d be given a menu and an order sheet.

 About the food quality, erm, how to put it?